How Good Are The Worst MLB Baseball Players?

 What Sets Minor and Major League Players Apart

 Exceptional talent is everywhere throughout all levels of professional leagues, but finesse and experience are what differentiate a major leaguer from a minor leaguer.
 Lower levels of the MiLB have players who can throw hard, hit well, and sprint but who are also less fine-tuned due to lack of experience.
 A pitcher may throw with impressive velocity but not have much sweep to their cutter; a good batter might get tripped up by the same curveball consistently; an outfielder may drop the occasional fly ball.

 These rookie mistakes dwindle as one ascends to the AA and AAA level, and in the major league itself, they are all but nonexistent.
 The select few who are afforded the privilege of a major league spot are the best of the best and are afforded little room for error.
 It is incredibly hard to maintain the level of perfection the major league requires and stay playing in the MLB, as virtually every player is talented, seasoned, and painstakingly skilled.

 Minimum Requirements to Stay in the Major Leagues

-An easy metric to measure a player’s success in Major League Baseball is WAR or wins above replacement.
-A player’s WAR estimates a player’s value by taking into consideration their overall abilities like fielding, batting, and baserunning (or for pitchers, runs allowed) and comparing it to how it would be different with a replacement player in their place.
+An easy metric to measure a player’s success in Major League Baseball is wins above replacement (WAR).
+A player’s WAR estimates a player’s value by taking into consideration their overall abilities like fielding, batting, and base running (or for pitchers, runs allowed) and comparing it to how it would be different with a replacement player in their place.
 A WAR of two or above is solid for an average full-time MLB player.
-The worst players who manage to stay on the roster have WAR under one or even dipping into the negatives.
+The worst players who manage to stay on the roster have WAR under one or sometimes even dip into the negatives.